danielsgrun/pythonDMDapp/README.md

 Other requirements:

--- ALP4.3 suite, from Vialux;
+-- ALP4.3 "suite" and "dll"s, from Vialux;

 -- IDS software suite "full", from IDS;

+It's necessary to put the Vialux's ALP4 "dll"s in the working directory (usually "anaconda3\Lib\site-packages\pythonDMDapp" for Windows users).

 For a first run of some pre-set applications and map extractions, please refer to "/tests".